General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 As in France, tips are usually included in restaurant bills in Martinique and taxes and service charges are included in hotel rates.

 Public Holidays in Martinique

-Martinique offers travellers a seductive mix of paradise beaches, tropical gardens and French charm, promising lazy beach days, good-quality accommodation, acclaimed diving sites, and even a dose of interesting history.
+Martinique offers travellers a seductive mix of paradise beaches, tropical gardens and French charm, promising lazy beach days, good quality accommodation, acclaimed diving sites, and a dose of interesting history.
 Fort de France is the capital and a worthwhile stop for tourists.
 Other popular destinations on the island include volcano-ravished Saint-Pierre, the resort town of Pointe Du Bout, and the quaint coastal villages of Sainte-Anne and Grand-Riviere.

 Top tourist attractions on Martinique include the Balata Botanical Gardens near Fort de France; the Musee de la Pagerie, birthplace of Napoleon's Empress Josephine; and the active Mount Pelee Volcano which destroyed Sainte-Pierre in 1902, an event commemorated in the Volcanological Museum.
 There are many lovely hikes on the island, including La Caravelle Nature Trail in the mangroves of eastern Martinique.
-Of course, the most famous attractions are the beaches, with Les Salines and Anse Mitan particular favourites.
+Of course, the most famous attractions are the beaches, with Les Salines and Anse Mitan being particular favourites.

 Travel Guide powered by www.wordtravels.com, copyright © Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Globe Media and UNIGLOBE Travel does not accept any responsibility for any loss or inconvenience to any person as a result of information contained above.